Hey, guess what?! Christmas Day will be 25th December again this year!

 - Have a clear out – Why not sell or give away stuff you no longer need to make space and make some money too

 - Shop around – last minute panic buying can be expensive, start your Christmas shopping early and shop around.
 Can you get the gifts you want cheaper elsewhere?

 - Ask – do you know what people want for the Christmas gifts?
 Just ask; they may already know what they want.
 Remember to tell them your budget for their gift.

-- Friends and family – agree to buy for kids only.
+- Friends and family – make an agreement to buy for kids only, not the parents.
 Much cheaper and less stressful

 - Travel – visiting family and friends over Christmas?
-Book train tickets early as usually cheaper.
+Book train tickets or flights early as this is usually cheaper.

 - Santa’s Budget – Some children might need reminding that parents have to send the money to Santa – so they must keep their list to one or two things that they REALLY want.

 - Sales – Keep an eye out for the pre-Christmas sales – there might be some bargains

 - Memories are worth more than things – book an event, theatre, show, theme park, etc. as a family gift everyone can enjoy and remember